tropical-express/youtube-data-scraper-/README.md

 2. Get API key for youtube

-3. get channel ID by pressing Ctrll
+3. get channel ID by pressing Ctrl + U

+4. Replace Placeholders with your actual values

+5. Enjoy Scraping